nedzen/mariusnedelcu.com/source/articles/2018-04-17-les-mots-igniting-self-expression.html.md

 ---
-title: LES MOTS - Igniting self expression
+title: LES MOTS - Igniting self-expression
 date: 2018-04-17 19:01 EEST
 tags: visual identity, UI and UX
-intro: A writing school in the center of Paris where anyone can enrol on courses given by established writers.
+intro: A writing school in the center of Paris where anyone can enroll on courses given by established writers.
 description: This unique approach to teaching writing raised interest from the start.
 60% of the courses were booked in less than 3 weeks after opening.
 LES MOTS is now established in it’s singularity having expanded it’s program to include a wider variety of courses and events.
 Since it’s debut in jan 2016 it received increased interest.
 This is shown by the growing number of people enrolled with each new semester as well as registered users and overall websites visits.
 meta: Paris, Jan 2017
 year: '2017'